Ensono/amido.github.io/docs/nextjs/authentication.md

 :::

-### Database Based Sessions (Redis)
+### Database-Based Sessions (Redis)

-Auth.js allows for adapters which can handoff account, user and session data to a database.
-A Session cookie is on the user's device links the relevant data and is composed on the server back to Next.js.
+Auth.js supports adapters that transfer account, user and session data to a database.
+A Session cookie on the user's device links the relevant data and is composed on the server and sent back to the client.

-Ensono Stacks has support for Redis as a session storage, as it is proven to be a fast in-memory cache solution.
-Which is essential when data fetching is almost always required for each request.
+Ensono Stacks supports Redis for session storage, as it is proven, fast in-memory cache solution, essential for efficient data fetching on each request.

 ## Guest Sessions

-By default Auth.js does not yet provide Guest or Anonymous Sessions, however Ensono Stacks offers a configuration to enable this behaviour, with full support of your chosen Session Storage.
+While Auth.js does not natively support guest or anonymous sessions, Ensono Stacks provides a configuration to enable this feature with full support for your chosen session storage.

-By default, Guest user's will have a user role of "guest" allowing you to craft the necessary role based controls within Next.js.
+By default, guest users are assigned a “guest” user role, allowing you to implement necessary role-based controls within Next.js.

 A basic Guest Session Component is added to the `/src/components` directory in your Next.js application.
 Including this client component will initiate the guest session.